Post job

 Graduate student clinicians can be a nurse practitioner, pharmacist, or doctor whose primary job is to work with patients and assist patients in managing their medical condition or illness.
 They perform varied duties and responsibilities that include maintaining a good relationship with patients, discussing the treatment progress to patients, and documenting patients' medical history.
 Additionally, they are also responsible for assisting physicians on non-surgical procedures, updating the medical information of patients on charts, and giving diagnostic tests.

-As far as similarities go, this is where it ends because a speech pathologist responsibility requires skills such as "speech," "patient care," "rehabilitation," and "home health."
+While similarities exist, there are also some differences between speech pathologists and graduate student clinician.
+For instance, speech pathologist responsibilities require skills such as "speech," "patient care," "rehabilitation," and "home health."
 Whereas a graduate student clinician is skilled in "motor speech disorders," "dysphagia," "group therapy sessions," and "hearing screenings."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, graduate student clinicians reach lower levels of education than speech pathologists.
 Graduate student clinicians are 24.1% less likely to earn a Master's Degree and 0.0% more likely to graduate with a Doctoral Degree.